 “Dry type” simply means it is cooled by normal air ventilation.
 A dry type transformer does not require a liquid such as oil or silicone or any other liquid to cool the electrical core and coils.

-Dry type transformers require minimum electrical maintenance and provide many years of reliable trouble-free service.
+They require minimum electrical maintenance and provide many years of reliable trouble-free service.
 Unlike liquid filled transformers, which are cooled with oil or fire resistant liquid dielectric, a dry type transfomer utilizes only environmentally safe, CSA and UL recognized high temperature insulation systems.
 Dry type transformers provide a safe and reliable power source which does not require fire proof vaults, catch basins or the venting of toxic gasses.
-These important safety factors allow the installation of dry type transformers inside buildings close to the load, which improves overall system regulation and reduces costly secondary line losses.
+These important safety factors allow the installation of dry type transformers inside buildings close to full load condition, which improves overall energy efficiency and reduces costly primary and secondary line load losses.

-Fire-resistant dry type or "cast resin" transformers are well suited for installation in high-rise buildings, hospitals, underground tunnels, school, steel factories, chemical plants and places where fire safety is a great concern.
+Fire-resistant dry type or "cast resin" transformers are well suited for installation in high-rise buildings, hospitals, underground tunnels, school, steel factories, chemical plants and places where fire safety is a great concern because of temperature rising.
 Hazard free to the environment, dry type transformers have over the years proven to be highly reliable.

 Read Our Other Transformer Pages: Potential Transformer Explained, Control Transformer Explained, Current Transformer Basics, Current Transformer Explained, Isolation Transformer Explained, When To Use a Step Down Transformer